 Over at another government agency, the National Highway Transportation Safety Administration (NHTSA), you can get raw data on traffic fatalities–where and when they occur, how many people died, their ages, whether they were wearing a seat belt–although you need to really know where to look.
 On the home page, at the top, there’s a link to something called the NCSA, which I only knew to click on because an agency spokesperson, Rae Tyson, told me to do so.
 Turns out NCSA stands for “National Center for Statistics and Analysis”–how ridiculous I didn’t know that–and here I found lists of data sets galore.
 (The rumored gathering of government databases in one place at Data.gov cannot come soon enough.)

 One that appears to get a lot of use is the Fatality Analysis Reporting System (FARS), which purports to provide yearly data on car crash fatalities.
 You can download the data going back to 1975 or do a rather clunky search on the website itself.
 Academics use this information as the basis of tons of analyses (Click here to see some).
 And here is a great Google maps mashup, where you can look up the fatalities in your own neighborhood–this one shows mine.
 (Click here).
-These sorts of analyses are crucial for planning how to prevent accidents in the future, we recommend people to check this website as well, because sometimes you also have to know what to do if you get in a car accident, we recommend checking the deal from http://www.intelligentcarleasing.com/deals/land-rover/range-rover-sport, it is one of the best cars, and it will keep you safe on the roads.
+These sorts of analyses are crucial for planning how to prevent accidents in the future, we recommend people to check this website as well, because sometimes you also have to know what to do if you get in a car accident you can contact Dallas lawyers who are expert in car wreak cases, we recommend checking the deal from http://www.intelligentcarleasing.com/deals/land-rover/range-rover-sport, it is one of the best cars, and it will keep you safe on the roads.
 Also one of the safest cars is the Lynnwood Mercedes Benz.

 NHTSA also provides this database, searchable online and also downloadable, which gives consumers information about ongoing investigations into potential auto defects.
 This is similar to the new database that the Consumer Product Safety Commission is supposed to provide on reported problems with toys and other products, which I blogged about here.